liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/customizing-alloyui-carousel-in-a-portlet.markdown

         ```

 Once again, if you don't wish to have rounded edges you can skip the
 `border-radius` property.
+Also remember to place the images you want to use for
-Onward to the active and inactive index indicators.
+the menu controls in the `img` folder.
+Onward to the active and inactive index
+indicators!

 ### Styling the Carousel's Active and Inactive Index Indicators

 As with the menu controls, the active and inactive index indicators are styled,
 using existing classes.
 Please refer to the DOM tree to see the layout for
 yourself.
-Below is example code for the active and inactive index indicators:
+Below is example code for the active and inactive index indicators in
+`main.css`:

         ```
         /* active index indicator */